 Amsterdam is also home to a collection of incredible museums and galleries, many of which are world-renowned for their cultural, artistic and historical importance.
 There’s Anne Frank House, where Anne Frank and her family famously hid from the German occupiers in World War Two; Rijksmuseum, exhibiting ‘Golden Age’ paintings by artists such as Rembrandt, Vermeer and Frans Hals; the Van Gogh Museum, celebrating the life and works of legendary Vincent Van Gogh; and much more.
 In the spring and summer months, trips to the Tulip Museum and the Keukenhof Gardens are a must.

 For a little retail therapy Amsterdam’s abundance of shopping streets and busy markets won’t disappoint; while there are plenty of trendy cafés, bars and restaurants dotted around the city too.
-And of course, the iconic red light district offers a wealth of unique sights and experiences.
+And of course, the iconic red light district brings a wealth of unique sights and experiences.
 Simply walking through the area is an experience in itself.